doctor talking to patient with a neck brace

 Understanding Workers’ Compensation in South Carolina

-If you’re injured at work, South Carolina law allows you to be compensated for medical treatment, permanent disability and lost wages caused by your injury.
+If you’re injured at work, South Carolina law allows you to be compensated for medical treatment, permanent disability, and partial wage replacement caused by your injury.
 These benefits are called workers’ compensation.

 Under South Carolina law, you must tell your employer about the injury within 90 days and visit a physician selected by your employer to qualify for workers’ compensation.
 The only exception is in the case of a medical emergency, in which case you can seek emergency treatment on your own.